red-kite-solutions/stalker/docs/implementing-jobs.md

 #### PortFinding

-A port finding creates a new port attaches it to the given host.
+A port finding creates a new port and attaches it to the given host.

 | Field      | Description                         |
 | ---------- | ----------------------------------- |